General Finishes Gel Stain

 Here’s a picture of our dated kitchen.
 I couldn’t wait to refinish those oak cabinets with a much darker look.

 Spending time scouring pinterest and googling my options, I stumbled across a blog post where gel stain was used to completely change the look of a bathroom cabinet.

 The blogger recommended General Finishes Gel Stain and emphasized this was the best brand of gel stain.

 I had some time on my hands and decided to try the gel stain finish on the bathroom vanity.
 I started small – on the inside of the cabinet door.

 If I liked the way it turned out, I could go ahead and finish the cabinet.
 In the back of my mind I was thinking that if it went really well, I could attempt the kitchen.

-Below is a before and after of the bathroom vanity.
+Below is a before and after of the gel stain used on the bathroom vanity.
 I was thrilled with how it turned out.

 Between the gel stain on the vanity and the new mirror, this bathroom had left its aging past behind.